Lightstreamer/Lightstreamer-example-MPNStockList-client-ios/README.md

 This app, compatible with both iPhone and iPad, is an Objective-C version of the [Stock-List Demos](https://github.com/Lightstreamer/Lightstreamer-example-Stocklist-client-javascript).<br>

-This app uses the <b>iOS Client API for Lightstreamer</b> to handle the communications with Lightstreamer Server.
+This app uses the <b>iOS and watchOS Client APIs for Lightstreamer</b> to handle the communications with Lightstreamer Server.
 A simple user interface is implemented to display the real-time data received from Lightstreamer Server.
 Additionally, the user interface provides means to activate and deactivate mobile push notifications for specific stock quotes.<br>

 ## Install